Breast cancer is New Zealand’s third most common cancer and accounts for more than 600 deaths every year.

-A charity set up to provide information, support and representation for those with breast cancer so they can make informed decisions about their treatment programme.
-This website offers a wealth of information about breast cancer detection, treatment and care and includes downloadable resources, as well as online links to others experiencing breast cancer.
+A charity providing information, support and representation for those with breast cancer.
+This website covers breast cancer detection, treatment and care and includes links to others experiencing breast cancer.

 Breast Cancer Foundation

 The country’s leading breast cancer education and awareness organisation.
-Has information (including downloadable resources) on screening and early detection, diagnosis, and treatment.
+Has information on screening and early detection, diagnosis, and treatment.

-New Zealand’s national breast screening programme checks women for early signs of breast cancer, providing free mammograms to women aged between 45 and 69.
+New Zealand’s national breast screening programme checks women for early signs of breast cancer, providing free mammograms to women aged 45–69.

-The Ministry of Health has funded free access to this British Medical Journal website for people browsing the web from New Zealand.
-It provides information on different cancers and describes treatments that work or are likely to work, the harms and benefits, treatments that are unlikely to work or may be harmful and information on tests and operations.
+This British Medical Journal website provides information on different cancers and describes treatments that work or are likely to work, the harms and benefits, treatments that are unlikely to work or may be harmful and information on tests and operations.

 Better Health Channel

-The Better Health Channel was established in May 1999 by the Victorian (Australia) State Government.
+The Better Health Channel is a Victorian (Australia) State Government website.
 It provides a wide range of health and medical information on conditions including cancer.